Report littering and illegal dumping

 Littering is a small amount of waste (less than 200 litres in volume—that is smaller than an average household wheelie bin).
 Types of littering from a vehicle or vessel include the throwing of items such as cigarette butts, plastic or glass drink bottles, fast food wrappers, apple cores, orange peels and other fruit, fishing tackle and bait bags.
 It also includes items falling off the back of a ute or trailer because of an uncovered or unsecured load.

 Dangerous litter is any litter than can cause harm to humans, wildlife and property.
-This includes items such as broken glass left on footpaths or playgrounds, sharps or syringes.
+This includes items such as broken glass left on footpaths or playgrounds.